Haraldur-Dadi/Portfolio/README.md

 # Portfolio
 Portfolio showcasing some of my personal projects I have worked on.
-For the development process I have mostly used Unity (game engine) and coded in C#.
+For the development process I have mostly used Unity 3D and coded in C#.
-I've also used Photoshop & Gimp with a wacom drawing tablet for graphic design.
+For graphic design I've used Photoshop & Gimp and music using FL Studio & Audacity.

 ## Sling The Puck
 *About*